dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-1-2-time-based-media.md

 ---
 title: 'WAS Notes: WCAG 1.2 Time-based Media | Writing | Dustin Whisman'
 description: How do you meet all of the success criteria for WCAG 1.2 Time-based Media?
-articleTitle: 'WAS Notes: WCAG 1.2 Time-based Media'
+articleTitle: 'WCAG 1.2 Time-based Media'
 layout: default
 date: 2023-01-26
 tags: